klux21/limitless_times/README.txt

 own mutex lock and unlock function for init_time_api_lock() and rely on the functions provided by this API.

-The support of the daylight saving rules are not that funny to implement but new_mktime and new localtime_r should handle them right as long as the environment variable TZ is set and conforms the Unix standard.
+The support of the daylight saving rules is not that funny to implement but the functions new_mktime and new localtime_r here should handle them right as long as the environment variable TZ is set correctly.

 The default value is searched in /etc/localtime if that file exists as common in many Unix systems.
 The algorithm doesn't care the true binary format of